 We use climate science to create tools that support decision makers to assess and respond to climate risk.

-Probabilistic projections of global climate impacts
+Projections of global climate impacts

 Our tools present a probabilistic assessment of the scenarios obtained from different global modelling groups to identify how individual projections sit within the modelled ranges.
 This enables a risk-based approach to assessing the physical risks to assets, operations, and supply chains - essential given the uncertainties we’re all navigating.